During the lease term in North Springfield

 - Supply necessary services, or

-Nesbitt Realty will always strive to give the renter notice and obtain renter consent before entering the rental.
-However, Nesbitt Realty can and will enter the rental without renter consent in emergency situations.
+Nesbitt Realty will always strive to give the renter notice and obtain tenant consent prior to entering the rental property.
+However, Nesbitt Realty can and will enter the rental home without renter consent in emergency situations.
 We will never abuse the right of entrance or use it to agitate renters in North Springfield.
-Nesbitt Realty will only go into at reasonable hours of the day, except in the case of an emergency.
+Nesbitt Realty will only enter at reasonable hours of the day, except in the case of an emergency.

 Landlord Reference

-a useful reference for landlords in North Springfield
+a handy reference for rental investors in North Springfield

-- Before you rent out your rental property in North Springfield
+- Before you put a renter in your investment in North Springfield

 - Collections and evictions